LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 The strict molecular clock parameterization must satisfies `genetic distance = rate × time`.
 We can compute genetic distance from an alignment using an evolutionary model such as HKY.
-But we cannot determine whether the observed genetic distance is due to a fast rate over a short time or a slow rate over a long time; in other words.
+But we cannot determine whether the observed genetic distance is due to a fast rate over a short time or a slow rate over a long time.
 This problem is called the non-identifiability of rate and time.
 To estimate mutation rates, you need additional information about time, such as fossil ages or virus sample collection dates.